AlizaShakil/Cypress-Automation/README.md

 # Cypress-Automation
+This repository contains an automated UI testing project for the SauceDemo website, developed using Cypress.
+The automation covers a complete end-to-end workflow including login validation, product navigation, and the checkout process.
-Automated UI testing of SauceDemo using Cypress.
-It includes login, product, and checkout flows with Page Object Model (POM) and reusable custom commands for maintainable test design.
+The project implements the Page Object Model (POM) design pattern and utilizes custom Cypress commands to ensure:
+- High readability
+- Improved reusability
+- Easy maintainability of test scripts